NazarenoCavazzon/flutter-packages/packages/go_router/doc/navigation.md

 widget.

 See [issue #102408](https://github.com/flutter/flutter/issues/102408)
-for details on what such an API might look like in go_router.
+for details on what such an API might look like in go_router_flow.

 ## Imperative navigation with Navigator
 You can continue using the Navigator to push and pop pages.
 Pages displayed in